univention/decision-records/nubus/deployment/0010-extension-bundles.md

 ## Decision Outcome

-We chose the option to place extension code into volumes.
+We chose the option to place extension code into container images which have a loader script.

 During the investigation we found that this pattern is successfully applied in public charts like Bitnami's Nginx chart and the Helm chart of Velero.
 An